CodingGagan/markdown_test/kubecost-cloud/kubecost-cloud-cloud-billing-integrations/kubecost-cloud-gcp-integration.md

 ### Step 2: Create a GCP service account

-You will need to give your Kubecost GCP service account certain permissions in your project `roles/bigquery.jobUser`.
+You will need to give your nOps GCP service account certain permissions in your project `roles/bigquery.jobUser`.
 This can be performed either through the [gcloud CLI](https://cloud.google.com/sdk/gcloud) or the GCP Console.
 Follow the instructions as they appear directly in the UI.
 Then, select Continue.

-### Step 3: Assign Kubecost service account access to BigQuery dataset
+### Step 3: Assign nOps service account access to BigQuery dataset

-Finally, you must give the Kubecost service account direct access to your BigQuery dataset via the BigQuery Data Viewer role.
+Finally, you must give the nOps service account direct access to your BigQuery dataset via the BigQuery Data Viewer role.
 Like Step 2, this can be performed either through the gcloud CLI or the GCP Console.
 Follow the instructions as they appear directly in the UI.
 Then, select Continue.

 ### Finalizing your integration